newatoms/beta/_private/marketing-research-nl.md

 * 18% of the total marketing budget is spend on content marketing.

 [Lincelot](https://www.lincelot.com/content-marketing-cijfers-b2b-b2c/) has done quite some research about B2B and B2C content marketing.
+A lot of numbers but unfortunately all research is about North-America or globally.

+## Found competition

 ## Competition by google search results